OpenBB-finance/OpenBB/website/content/terminal/faqs/developer_issues.md

 ---
 title: Developer Issues
 sidebar_position: 6
-description: This page helps with frequently asked questions regarding debugging, GitHub pull requests, and common error resolutions.
+description: "This page helps with frequently asked questions regarding debugging," GitHub pull requests, and common error resolutions.
 The guide includes steps on how to launch in debug mode, switching branches, handling missing dependencies like wheel, dealing with .whl files, understanding JSONDecodeError, correcting line break